-1) Agency Discretion
+1.)
+Agency Discretion

-The state regulating agency may terminate the state permit decision-making process or suspend the state permit process until the applicant provides the information.
+The regulating agency may terminate the state permit decision-making process or suspend the state permit process until the applicant provides the information.

-2) Pilot Project
+2.)
+Pilot Project

-The state regulating agency may recommend that an applicant conduct a pilot project to obtain adequate information and data and measure the effects.
-Or, under the CZMA, DLCD may issue a CZMA "conditional concurrence" under 15 CFR § 930.4 and include a condition that in order to be consistent with the information requirements of the Oregon Territorial Sea Plan that a pilot project must first be conducted, or, if DLCD object under the CZMA, may recommend a pilot project as an alternative to the proposed project.
+The regulating agency may recommend that an applicant conduct a pilot project to obtain adequate information and data and measure the effects.
 Pilot projects are renewable energy facility developments which are removable or able to be shut down quickly, are not located in sensitive areas, and are for the purpose of testing new technologies or locating appropriate sites.
-The agency's decision to allow the use of a pilot project is for the purpose of obtaining the data and information necessary to fulfill the requirements of subsection B.4., and shall be based on the following approval criteria:
+A regulating agency may allow a project developer to use a pilot project is for the purpose of obtaining the data and information necessary to fulfill the requirements of subsection B.4., and shall be based on the following approval criteria:

-- A) The purpose of the pilot project is to provide information on the performance, structural integrity, design, and environmental effects of a specific renewable energy technology or its supporting equipment and structures. - B) The applicant shall complete adequate inventories of baseline conditions, as required by paragraph B.4.d (Inventory Content), prior to conducting the pilot project. - C) The risk of adverse effects from the pilot project shall be insignificant, because: - 1. of low probability of exposure of biological communities and habitats; - 2. of low sensitivity of the biological communities and habitats to the exposure; or
+- (a) The purpose of the pilot project is to provide information on the performance, structural integrity, design, and environmental effects of a specific renewable energy technology or its supporting equipment and structures. - (b) The applicant shall complete adequate inventories of baseline conditions, as required by paragraph B.4.d (Inventory Content), prior to conducting the pilot project. - (c) The risk of adverse effects from the pilot project shall be insignificant, because: - i. of low probability of exposure of biological communities and habitats;